fpetrola/dragome/t2/template-engine.md

 #Template Engine
 The idea behind this template aproach is to completely separate both worlds: graphic design and developers world.
+This decoupled mechanism allows us to get significant productivity improvements.
 This is a basic proposed workflow for these roles interaction:

 1. Graphic designer creates a first version of static HTML pages